 Service Area Description of services provided 2020/21 Forecast \$'000 2021/22 Budget \$'000 Councillors, Chief This area of governance includes the Mayor, Councillors, Exp 688 996 Executive and Executive Team Chief Executive Officer and Executive Management Team and associated support which cannot be easily attributed to the direct Rev (23) - service provision areas.
-NET 665 996 Information Services This service provides, supports and maintains reliable and cost Exp 649 831 effective communications and computing systems, facilities and Rev (66) frastructure to Council staff, enabling them to deliver services in smart, productive and efficient way.
-NET 583 831 Customer Service and Administration Staff and Municipal Offices tion Staff organisation development support.
-It provides meeting rooms ipal Offices and function venues for Council use.
-It also provides a customer interface for an increasing number of service units and a wide range.
-Exp 263 516 a Rev (8) (11) of transactions.
+NET 665 996 Information Services This service provides, supports and maintains reliable and cost Exp 649 831 effective communications and computing systems, facilities and Rev (66) - frastructure to Council staff, enabling them to deliver services in smart, productive and efficient way.
+NET 583 831 Customer Service and Administration Staff and Municipal Offices Staff organisation development support.
+It provides meeting rooms and function venues for Council use.
+It also provides a customer interface for an increasing number of service units and a wide range Rev Exp 263 516 Rev (8) (11) of transactions.
 The service is delivered through two customer service centres, a free call number and an emergency after hours service.
 NET 255 505 Director, Contracts, Ехр 2,015 2,639 Design and Asset Management This area includes the Director and Council Officers and associated costs of supporting these positions.
 Rev (86) (17) Wanagement oosts of supporting these positions.
-NET 1,929 2,622 Accounting and Finance This service predominately provides financial based services to both internal and external customers including the management Exp 563 832 of Council's finances, payments of salaries and wages to Council employees procurement and contracting of services raising Rev - - employees, procurement and contracting of services, raising and collection of rates and charges and valuation of properties throughout the municipality.
+NET 1,929 2,622 Accounting and Finance This service predominately provides financial based services to both internal and external customers including the management of Council's finances, payments of salaries and wages to Council applications of salaries and wages to Council applications.
+Exp 563 832 Rev - - employees, procurement and contracting of services, raising and collection of rates and charges and valuation of properties throughout the municipality.
 563 832